Closed Captioning with CaptionSync allows you to get encoded outputs using our Video Encoding feature. This article

 - This service requires a .mov, .mp4, .f4v, or .m4v as input file.
-If you submit a different type of media, your captioning job will still proceed as normal and you will receive your standard caption files, but no encoded movie will be generated and no charge will be levied for the encoding service.
-If you need to transcode your video into one of those formats, check out Any Video Converter for a good, free tool for this purpose.
+If you submit a different type, you'll receive "side-car" caption files, but no encoded video will be generated and no Encoding charge will be levied.
+If your video is in a different format, learn how to transcode it to an MP4 format in our tutorial on Any Video Converter for a good, free tool for this purpose.

 - Ensure you provide us with a file that is suitable for encoding.
 Note that merely being able to play your file doesn't mean it is properly encoded.
-Learn in this article how to check if your input file is potentially suitable for our Video Encoding process.
+Learn more about checking if your input file is suitable for our Video Encoding process.

-- There are circumstances under which we may not be able to generate a new encoded video for you (for example, if your original video is in the wrong format or if it uses a codec unknown to our system); in such cases you will receive an email notifying you of this and no encoding charges will be levied.
-Learn more about the technical background on Video Encoding in this article.
+- There are circumstances under which we may not be able to generate a new encoded video for you (for example, if your original video is in the wrong format or if it uses a codec unknown to our system); in such cases you will receive an email notifying you of this and no Encoding charges will be levied.
+Learn more about the technical background on Video Encoding.

-- Video Encoding is not supported for YouTube or Vimeo videos submitted via List of URLs, because sometimes these platforms do not provide us with the media in its original format.
+- Video Encoding is not supported for YouTube or Vimeo videos submitted via List of URLs, because sometimes these platforms do not provide us with the video in its original format.
 Submitting your video via Dropbox instead is a good workaround for this issue.

 - Note for Windows users: the QuickTime player on Windows requires subtitled outputs to have the .m4v extension.
 So, to watch encoded videos with subtitles on QuickTime, you need to change the extension of the file, e.g., Bio_1.mp4 -> Bio_1.m4v .